edugarrick/discordguide/README.md

-# My Server Link

 # Discord setup

 ## Steps

 ### Step 1: Install Discord

-1. Create an account in the Discord.com if you don't have any account.
+1. Create a Discord account in the Discord.com if you don't have any.

    https://discord.com/register

-2. Download the Discord app from the Discord website:
+2. Download the Discord app from the Discord website.

    https://discord.com/download

-3. Join "HKCT Garrick Sir" server by click the following Discord invitation URL.
+3. Join "HKCT Garrick Sir" server by click the following invitation URL.

    https://discord.gg/x78JHGwp6W

-4. After the registration, you can use Discord by the app on PC, mac or mobile phone.
+   You can use Discord on PC, mac or mobile phone.
-   You can also use Discord by web browser as well.
+   You can even use Discord in a web browser.

 ### Step 2: Update Discord Server Profile